Nonalcoholic Steatohepatitis Treatment

 A multidisciplinary approach to treatment that involves nutritionists, endocrinologists, cardiologists, and other specialists as needed – in addition to your hepatologist – is essential to successfully manage the underlying metabolic conditions associated with fatty liver disease.

-Are there medications to treat NAFLD and NASH?
+Are there medications to treat NASH?

 Coffee